noinc/SimpleStorefront/README.md

 ## Instructions for running the project:
 	1. Start the vagrant box using the provided Vagrantfile: vagrant up
 	2. After the vagrant box starts, ssh into it: vagrant ssh
-	3. Inside the vagrant, run the initialize script: initialize
+	3. Inside the vagrant, cd into the SimpleStorefront: cd SimpleStorefront
-	4. Inside the vagrant, run the fixtures script: fixtures
+	4. Inside the vagrant, run the install script: composer install
-	5. Inside the vagrant, run the clean script: clean
+	5. Inside the vagrant, initialize the database: php bin/console doctrine:schema:update --force
+	6. Inside the vagrant, load data fixtures: php bin/console doctrine:fixtures:load
-	6. Open up a terminal to connect to the vagrant: http://192.168.33.10/
+	7. Open up a terminal to connect to the vagrant: http://192.168.33.10/
+	8. Attempt login with default credentials username: "admin", password: "password"

 ## The project is not finished, however.
 The following is a list of tasks that ought to be completed:
 	Beginner: